cehanluo/Multiple-view-modeling/README.md

 ### 2. Normal refinement by MRF using graph cuts
 #### 2.1 Create labels with z>0 on 5-times subdivided icosahedron
+From initial normal estimation, a set of normal vecotr of each pixel in one object is acquired.
+But this set of normal vector is massive, and it would show value jump in some pixels.
-To increate precision, implement 5 times recursive subdivision of each face of an icosahedron.
+To make result from initial normal estimation smoother, implement 5 times recursive subdivision of each face of an icosahedron.
 Get the vertice information in the sphere. |L|=5057 --> filter out light vectors with z>0, L is a discrete set of labels corresponding to different normal orientations.
+Map the norms from initial normal estimation to L, which only hve 5057 labels.
+Use graph cut to realize smooth surface process.

 #### 2.2 Construct graph
 According to the given information in project description, use GCO 3.0 to construct graph.
+Transform 2D coordinate graph to 1D coordinate graph.
+Then, connect 4 neighbour points of one point when preparation.

 #### 2.3 Minimize energy functions
 Use GCO_expansion to calculate the min energy.
 Then use GCO_Getlabeling to get the label of segmentation result.

 ### 3. Build model
-With refine normals of all pixels, reconstruct surface of all pixels.
+With refine normals of all pixels, calculate gradient or slant & tilt angle of each pixel.
+Then, reconstruct surface of all pixels to get reconstruction surface.
 Make use of function [shapeletsurf()][].
+The reconstruction surface of each example is shown in the top table.

 [shapeletsurf()]:http://www.peterkovesi.com/matlabfns/Shapelet/shapeletsurf.m "a"